TSMO Regional Operations Forums in Maryland

 Outcome, Learnings and Public Benefit

-The sessions above were well-attended and included representatives from MDOT SHA offices/Districts and law enforcement agencies as well as key transportation partners from across the state.
+The sessions above were well-attended and included representatives from SHA offices/Districts and law enforcement agencies as well as key transportation partners from across the state.
 The discussions included TSMO concepts and issues specific to each region (Districts), applicable TSMO strategies/solutions, and ways to improve coordination/cooperation in each region.
-Participants were thrilled to be a part of this education and outreach effort and asked about MDOT SHA’s decision to make these ROFs annual sessions.
+Participants were thrilled to be a part of this education and outreach effort and asked about SHA’s decision to make these ROFs annual sessions.

-Following the success of these ROFs, MDOT SHA has committed to continuing forum-like coordination in an annual or possibly bi-annual timeframe.
-The MDOT SHA CHART Board of Directors has also successfully integrated more local stakeholders in the coordination of operational efforts across the state and has seen an increase in discussions regarding TSMO across local jurisdictions planning letters and documents.
+Following the success of these ROFs, SHA has committed to continuing forum-like coordination in an annual or possibly bi-annual timeframe.
+The SHA CHART Board of Directors has also successfully integrated more local stakeholders in the coordination of operational efforts across the state and has seen an increase in discussions regarding TSMO across local jurisdictions planning letters and documents.

 Content Type